Burlington Caribbean Connection

 After two initial monthly meetings, involving organizations including Baha’i Community, CFUW Oakville, Community Development Halton, Halton Multicultural Council, Halton Women’s Place, Sexual Assault & Violence Intervention (SAVIS), Women of Halton Action Movement (WHAM), and Zonta Oakville, the fledgling group chose at the March 25th meeting to adopt the name Advancement of Women Halton and to set up its vision and mandate, with thoughts on strategy

 Its vision – promoting the advancement of women in Halton – and its mandate: to critically analyze issues related to women municipally, regionally, provincially, nationally and internationally with a view to understand the systemic causes of gender inequalities and their manifestations in communities, and to develop social, political, cultural and economic strategies to the address the same.

-Today Advancement of Women Halton (AWH) is a non-partisan, issue oriented collaborative of more than 25 community groups and social agencies.
+Today Advancement of Women Halton (AWH) is a non-partisan, issue oriented collaborative of approximately 25 community groups and social agencies.

 AWH envisions a world in which all people participate in society as equal members with equal opportunities.

 Our concerns include democracy, poverty, childcare, violence perpetrated against women, affordable housing, pay equity, diverse and marginalized women, unequal distribution of income and reproductive rights.

 AWH is dedicated to developing and implementing strategies to make gender equality a reality.
 It urges all levels of government to apply a gender lens and look at policy from a woman’s point of view.

 The group uses many avenues to advocate for women’s issues both at home and abroad, by writing letters, meeting with politicians at all levels, creating videos, running workshops and staging demonstrations.